moll/js-fetch-parse/README.md

 [rfc6839]: https://tools.ietf.org/html/rfc6839

 ### Custom Parsers
 To use a custom parser for some media types, pass an object mapping a media type pattern to that parse function.
-The parse function must take a `Fetch.Request` object and return a body.
+The parse function must take a `Fetch.Request` object and return a promise of a body.
+FetchParse.js will itself assign that to the `body` property on the response object.

 ```javascript
 var fetchParse = require("fetch-parse")